Shadows of rotating black holes in plasma environments with aberration effects: Aberration in plasma environments

-We further note that in case $v_\varphi$ is positive the left side of the shadow, which corresponds to the straight side of the $D$, shrinks, so that for low plasma frequencies the shadow becomes almost circular, with a slight indentation on the left side.
-As the plasma frequency increases, the shadow compresses in the direction of motion, adopting a lense-like shape.
+{ Note also that for high velocities ($|v|\approx0.9$) the modification in the shape of the shadows is increased.
+For low ratios $\chi$ the shadow tends to be magnified while for high $\chi$ tends to be demagnified, but this effect is different depending on both the metric and the plasma profile.
+For $v=0.9$ the left side of the shadow (which corresponds to the straight side of the $D$) shrinks.
+Thus, for low {$\chi$} the shadow becomes almost circular, with a slight indentation on the left side.
+As {$\chi$} increases, the shadow shrinks adopting a lenticular shape.
 The apparent size of the shadows will depend strongly on the spacetime model and the observed frequency.
-Moreover, if the apex is to the right, the straight side of the $D$ grows in proportion, resulting in a more flattened shadow at lower frequencies.
-As the plasma frequency rises, contrary to the previous case, the shadow becomes more circular in shape as it is compressed, losing the $D$ shape.
+For $v=-0.9$, the straight side of the $D$ grows in proportion, resulting in a more flattened shadow at lower {$\chi$}.
+As {$\chi$} grows, contrary to the previous case, the shadow becomes more circular in shape as it shrinks, losing the $D$ shape.
 In this case, the image is clearly demagnified, regardless of the plasma profile from which it originates.
-In all cases, the ring structure formed by the shadows corresponding to different frequencies is crowded in the direction of motion.
+In all cases, the rings structure formed by the shadows corresponding to different frequencies is crowded in the direction of motion.
+In the case of uniform plasma, the fishtail structure mentioned above is transformed, giving rise to others somewhat more exotic.
+The analysis of these structures is not the objective of this work, but we include them as a curiosity. }